Snapodcast/architecture/README.md

 Snapod Analytics is written in TypeScript using Express.js framework, deployed on (~~AWS Elastic Beanstalk, server location is Hong Kong~~) Railway.app.
 + Database interaction ORM is `nohm`;
 ~~+ Redis database is from Aliyun, server location is mainland China;~~
-+ Redis database is deployed on Fly.io, server location is Hong Kong, SAR
++ Redis database is deployed on ~~Fly.io, server location is Hong Kong, SAR~~ Railway

 <br/>